Originally Published at TDWI BI This Week

 Finally, data kept in spreadsheets and other non-standard database formats must be included in the due diligence.

 These familiar data quality issues present a two-fold challenge: consolidating databases and cleaning the data records -- two practices at the heart of MDM -- so that customer lists, dealers/vendors, and products can be compared and analysis made of the value and the extent of overlap between the businesses.
-Even though companies have tried to use MDM solutions to address these two challenges, the heavy, resource-intensive, and cost of legacy, on-premise MDM offerings make them less than ideal.
+Even though companies have tried to use MDM solutions to address these two challenges, the heavy, resource-intensive, and cost of legacy, on-premises MDM offerings make them less than ideal.

 Because of the special demands of M&A, there is an additional challenge: the resulting clean data must be made available in a tightly controlled environment, with ironclad security, errorless data access enforcement, and full auditability.